+Low-Level Waste

-Low-Level Waste The Low-Level Radioactive Waste Policy Amendments Act of 1985 mandated that the various states, individually or through interstate compacts, develop alternative low-level radioactive waste disposal facilities.
+The Low-Level Radioactive Waste Policy Amendments Act of 1985 mandated that the various states, individually or through interstate compacts, develop alternative low-level radioactive waste disposal facilities.
 The states of Kansas, Nebraska, Arkansas, Louisiana and Oklahoma formed the Central Interstate Low-Level Radioactive Waste Compact (Compact) and selected a site in northern Nebraska to locate a disposal facility.
 WCNOC and the owners of the other five nuclear units in the Compact provided most of the pre-construction financing for this project.

 On December 18, 1998, the application for a license to construct this project was denied.
 After the license denial, WCNOC, the Compact Commission (Commission) and others filed a lawsuit in federal court contending Nebraska officials acted in bad faith while handling the license application.
 In September 2002, the U.S. District Court Judge presiding over the lawsuit issued his decision in the case finding that the State of Nebraska acted in bad faith in processing the license application for a low-level radioactive waste disposal site in Nebraska and rendered a judgment on behalf of the Commission in the amount of \$151.4 million against the state.
-After the U.S. Court of Appeals affirmed the decision, Nebraska agreeing to pay the Commission on one-time amount of \$145.8 million.
-At the request of the Commission, WCNOC along with other members of the Compact, filed with the Commission their claims for refund.
+After the U.S. Court of Appeals affirmed the decision, Nebraska and the Commission settled the case by Nebraska agreeing to pay the Commission a one-time amount of \$145.8 million.
+At the request of the Commission, WCNOC along with other members of the Commission a one-time amount of \$145.8 million.
+At the request of the Commission their claims for refund.
 In 2005, WCNOC received a return of its investment of \$19.6 million (\$9.2 million, KCP&L's 47% share), including pre-judgment interest and attorney's fees.
 The Commission continues to explore alternative long-term waste disposal capability and has retained a portion of the settlement, above the amounts returned, until it determines what role it will take in the development of alternative disposal capability.
-In February 2006, the Commission decided to refund an additional \$1.7 million (\$0.8 million, KCP&L's 47% share) to WCNOC.
+In February 2006, the Commission decided to refund an additional \$1.7 million (\$0.8 million, KCP&L's

+47% share) to WCNOC.
 The remaining insignificant amount will be retained by the Commission for future operations.
 At December 31, 2005, KCP&L's balance sheet no longer reflects an investment in the Compact.
 KCP&L's net investment in the Compact was \$7.4 million at December 31, 2004.